powersync-community/new-relic/METRICS.md

 # Metrics

-This potential ways to monitor PowerSync metrics and logs using New Relic.
+These are potential ways to monitor PowerSync metrics and logs using New Relic.
 To read more about what our telemetry exposes, see [here](https://docs.powersync.com/self-hosting/lifecycle-maintenance/telemetry) or about our metrics exporting [here](https://docs.powersync.com/self-hosting/lifecycle-maintenance/metrics).

 ## Replication Monitoring